patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/alert-group/alert-group.md

 An **alert group** stacks and positions 2 or more alerts, either in a layer over the main content of a page or inline with the page content.
 Alert groups should always rank alerts by age, stacking new alerts on top of old ones as they surface.

-Use an alert group when you need to position multiple alerts on the same page or when alerts are intended or expected to dynamically appear or update, such as [toast alerts](/components/alert/design-guidelines#toast-alerts).

 ## Elements

 <img src="./img/alert-group-elements.png" alt="An example of an alert group stacked on a page.
 Each alert is labeled according to its place in the stack hierarchy: Newest on top, second newest in the middle, and oldest on the bottom." />